Fire and Emergency Services

 The program includes options for a 1-year Certificate of Applied Science (C.A.S.) and a 2-year Associate of Science (A.S.) degree in Fire and Emergency Services.
 All of the courses included in the 1-year Certificate of Applied Science are fully transferable to the 2-year A.S. degree.
 A student that has earned the C.A.S. in Fire and Emergency Services can continue directly into the second year of the A.S. in Fire and Emergency Services degree program.

 Please note that firefighting and this program are inherently physically demanding.
 Classes involve lifting heavy loads, climbing ladders, wearing a self-contained breathing apparatus (SCBA), and working in both hot and cold conditions.
-Official acceptance into the Fire and Emergency Services program is contingent upon the student successfully completing a criminal background check and two physical requirements:
+All students must submit the following forms prior to starting the program: physical exam, respirator use, immunization.

 Licensure as an EMT is required for many Fire & Emergency Services career opportunities.
 ECP 130 Emergency Medical Technician is a strongly recommended elective for the Fire & Emergency Services program students that do not have an EMT license.